newtdes/newtdes.github.io/_pages/cv.md

     * Partially train part of training data
   * Code and report: will be updated
   * Tool: Python, plotly, matplotlib, numpy, pandas, keras, tensorflow
-* November 2023 - now: Research Assistant for Prof. Edwin Lai
+* 11/2023 - now: Research Assistant for Prof. Edwin Lai
   * Project: International Trade and Foreign Exchange
     * Collect, clean, and maintain datasets and databases for economics-research purposed
     * Extract and link data from multiple databases for analysis